avinilcodes/avinilcodes/README.md

 - 👋 Hi, I’m Avinil Rajendrakumar Bedarkar
-- 👀 I’m interested in Go lang
+- 👀 I’m interested in Programming, Learning and Development.
-- 🌱 I’m currently learning Go lang
+- 🌱 I’m currently learning Rust.
-- 💞️ I’m looking to collaborate on Projects that you may have
+- 💞️ I’m looking to collaborate on Projects that you may have.
 - 📫 How to reach me at bedarkar.avinil01@gmail.com

 <!---